'She'll Look Like A Boss': Vice President-Elect Kamala Harris Inspires Young Girls

 "We were just dancing and holding hands and jumping around," Paris says.
 "It was a really joyful moment."

-Now, Paris considers Harris's ascension as vice president-elect "a big breakthrough for young black people, boys and girls, 'cause it shows us that we can do something that we set our mind to."
+Now, Paris considers Harris' ascension as vice president-elect "a big breakthrough for young black people, boys and girls, 'cause it shows us that we can do something that we set our mind to."

-For Sadie Bell of Putney, Vt., her Harris encounter came during the primary season last April, she was 12.
+For Sadie Bell of Putney, Vt., her Harris encounter came during the primary season in April 2019, she was 12.

 "I just remember that day being really, really magical," she says.